angusmillar/Deprecated-Pyro/README.md

 **Pyro.ADHA_Test (Project)**

-This project holds test cases for the HI Service searches for IHI identifer
+This project holds test cases for the HI Service searches for IHI identifier

 **Pyro.Backburner (Project)**

-This project is a windows service that can be installed and run to perform long-running asynchronous tasks for the FHIR Pyro Server.
-It connects to the main server via SingnalR to receive notifications of tasks to perform.
-Currently still in development.
+This project is a windows service that can be installed and run to perform long-running, out-of-band, asynchronous tasks for the FHIR Pyro Server.
+There is no hard dependency for this service to be running to use the Pyro FHIR Server.
+When running it connects to the main Pyro FHIR server via SingnalR to receive notifications of tasks to perform.
+This is currently in development but in future will manage background task such as Subscription notifications and possibly long-running Patient merge operations.

+This windows service uses the [TopShelf](http://topshelf-project.com/) framework and in as easy to install on the command line as follows:

+`C:\BackburnerService\Pyro.Backburner.exe install`

+See [TopShelf Command Documentation](https://topshelf.readthedocs.io/en/latest/overview/commandline.html) for more info.

 **Pyro.CodeGeneration (Project)**

+Please note: You don't need to do the following to get the server running, this is only for future development purposes when a new FHIR release is available'

 This project holds the code generation logic used to generate new classes for when a new version of the FHIR specification is released i.e update from STU3 to R4.
 It interrogates the FHIR .NET API to get the source specification information.

-When a new version of the FHIR is released (e.g STU3 to STU4) and the external fhir-net-api package updated and loaded (use Nuget package manager) you can then run the T4 tempate located in this project at `Pyro.CodeGeneration.Template.MainTemplate.tt`.
+When a new version of the FHIR is released (e.g STU3 to STU4) and the external fhir-net-api package updated and loaded (use NuGet package manager) you can then run the T4 template located in this project at `Pyro.CodeGeneration.Template.MainTemplate.tt`.

-This will update the the key classes in the `Pyro.DataLayer` & `Pyro.Common` projects to adapt to the new fhir-net-api and FHIR release bringing in any new FHIR resources and base standard search parameters.
+This will update the key classes in the `Pyro.DataLayer` & `Pyro.Common` projects to adapt to the new fhir-net-api and FHIR release bringing in any new FHIR resources and base standard search parameters.

-Before running the T4 template `MainTemplate.tt` you will need to manually update the static Assembly references within this file to point to the new packages as updated by Nuget package manager.
+Before running the T4 template `MainTemplate.tt` you will need to manually update the static assembly references within this file to point to the new packages as updated by Nuget package manager.
 Below are examples of the four references discussed:

 `<#@ Assembly Name="$(SolutionDir)packages\Newtonsoft.Json.9.0.1\lib\net45\Newtonsoft.Json.dll"#>`